lukehunter/fileindexer/README.md

 # File Hashing and Database Storage

 ## Overview
-This Go application calculates the SHA256 hash of files in a specified directory, stores the hash, file size, and metadata in a PostgreSQL database, and generates a CSV file summarizing the results.
-It is designed to handle large directories efficiently with parallel processing and robust error handling.
+This Go application calculates the hashes of files in the specified directory, stores the hash, file size, and other metadata in a PostgreSQL database, and generates a CSV file summarizing the results.

 ## Why this exists
 If you have a bunch of hard drives to manage, some of them possibly offline, and you want to track where files